rust-lang/rust/docs/dev/architecture.md

 Then we ask the _hir_ parent what _syntax_ children does it have.
 Then we look for our node in the set of children.

-This is the heart of many IDE features, like goto definition, which start with figuring out a hir node at the cursor.
+This is the heart of many IDE features, like goto definition, which start with figuring out the hir node at the cursor.
 This is some kind of (yet unnamed) uber-IDE pattern, as it is present in Roslyn and Kotlin as well.

 ### `crates/ide`

-The `ide` crate build's on top of `hir` semantic model to provide high-level IDE features like completion or goto definition.
+The `ide` crate builds on top of `hir` semantic model to provide high-level IDE features like completion or goto definition.
 It is an **API Boundary**.
 If you want to use IDE parts of rust-analyzer via LSP, custom flatbuffers-based protocol or just as a library in your text editor, this is the right API.